 The Committee deals with the coupling of the energy sectors such as heating, cooling and transport industries — as well as with the power producing sector through smart infrastructure, increasing the penetration of renewable energy and thus decarbonising the economy.
 In particular, SCGU develops synergies with other sectors to support the development and use of hybrid systems.

-SCGU has the following three Working Groups:
+SCGU has the following four Working Groups:

 Kris DE WIT